jnv/lists/README.md

 * [datasciencemasters](https://github.com/datasciencemasters/go) – The Curriculum for learning Data Science, Open Source and at your fingertips.
   * http://datasciencemasters.org/
 * [Developer-Conferences](https://github.com/MurtzaM/Developer-Conferences) – List of upcoming developer conferences
+* [EducationalToolsResources](https://github.com/hkalant/EducationalToolsResources) – Tools and resources for educators and virtual teachers.
 * [erlang-bookmarks](https://github.com/0xAX/erlang-bookmarks) – All about erlang programming language.
 * [es6-tools](https://github.com/addyosmani/es6-tools) – An aggregation of tooling for ES6
 * [Facets](https://github.com/O-I/Facets) – A community-curated list of one-liners in Ruby